spoonconsulting/cordova-background-upload/README.md

 Note: Background uploads are not supported on the web

  When in a mobile environment, it will rely on the [cordova-plugin-background-upload](https://github.com/spoonconsulting/cordova-plugin-background-upload.git) to allow for background uploads.
+If the plugin is not installed,it will fallback to superagent upload.

 **Installation**